Software Development and Software Engineering

 - object-oriented implementation with Java as programming language

 - Working knowledge of an imperative programming language (e.g., Python).

 - Understanding of/appreciation for common problems in designing and developing software.

 After the course, the student should be able to:

-- Explain and be able to execute the essentials of all primary facets of software development within software engineering including analysis, design, implementation, testing, validation, and verification
+- Explain the essentials of all primary facets of software engineering.

 - Lectures to acquire theoretical foundations of programming in an object-oriented programming language and general principles of software engineering.